nielsdimmers/ProductivityTools/README.md

 Configure to start at boot: ``systemctl enable <name of the service file>``

 # How to send an e-mail
 First, make sure the script mailcheck is ran at regular intervals, and create a `config_mail` with the required configuration.
-See `config_mail.default` for an example
+See `config_mail.default` for an example.

 Send an e-mail to the given e-mail address with the in config_mail specified indicators, and the text between the indicators will be added as an journal entry.